-Weather: 50 lightning strikes in Auckland, Sylvia Park store floods
+Wild weather: Auckland Harbour Bridge warning, Sylvia Park stores flood, lightning

 "I saw a few other patches [of leaks] near the store next door and you can see some rain water coming through the cracks.''

-Simpson said she walked past the area between 12.20 to 12.30pm and guessed staff had been working to keep things dry for about 20 minutes.
+Simpson said she walked past the area between 12.20-12.30pm and guessed staff had been working to keep things dry for about 20 minutes.

 When she passed the store about 20 minutes later, a security guard was standing outside telling people not to take videos or photos.